A Teacher's Guide to Having an Inclusive Classroom

 - Increased self-esteem and sense of belonging – As students become more welcoming to and caring for people who are different from themselves, they will see what an important role they can play in the lives of others.

-- Higher responsiveness to the needs of others – Having disabled and non-disabled students sitting side by side in the classroom can naturally teach kids vital lessons in empathy.
+- Higher responsiveness to the needs of others – Having students with disabilities and non-disabled students sitting side by side in the classroom can naturally teach kids vital lessons in empathy.

 - Less prejudice – At the end of the day, we want to teach children not only how to be academically successful, but how to be a good person as well.